allisson/raspnode/README.md

 password
 ```

-After changing the value in the file, restart.
+Now, stop and restart the services to load the new values from the .env file.

 ```bash
 docker compose stop